Potato and rosemary bread rolls

 - Place into the bowl, cover with cling film and leave in a warm place until doubled in size.

-- Turn the dough out onto a lightly floured surface and divide the dough into 8 equal pieces.
+- Turn the dough out onto a lightly floured surface and divide into 8 equal pieces.

 - Shape each piece into a roll and place on the prepared baking tray.